bishopsan/dOrg-discord-bot/README.md

         2. Scroll down to the “Oauth2 URL Generator” section.
 In the “Scopes” section, you’ll want to select the “bot” checkbox.

         3. You’ll notice that a URL appeared as soon as you clicked “bot” — this will be your URL for adding your bot to a server.

-        4. Scroll down some more to the “Bot Permissions” section.
-This is where you choose what permissions to give your bot, and what it can and can’t do.

-        5. Set permissions.
-(We dont need any for this demo bot)

-        6. After you’ve selected your permissions, scroll up a little bit and look at the URL that was generated.
 Click the blue “Copy” button on the right side.
-This is the URL you’ll navigate to in order to add your bot to a server.

         7. Go to that URL.
 Here you’ll need to select the server you’re adding your bot to.